 Data Acquisition

-Landsat 8 Operational Land Imager (OLI) scenes were used to create species distribution maps of Hydrilla across our 5 study lakes (Table 1).
+Landsat 8 Operational Land Imager (OLI) scenes were used to create species distribution maps of Hydrilla across the five study lakes (Table 1).
 All available Level1 GeoTIFF imagery between August 2013 and October 2015 were downloaded from the USGS Earth Explorer application in which minimum clouds were present over the lakes to not interfere with the reflectance values.

 Table 1.
 Location Data for Landsat 8 Imagery Utilized